carbon-language/carbon-lang/docs/project/contribution_tools.md

         https://github.com/carbon-language/carbon-lang.
     -   `gh repository clone USER/carbon-lang`, or otherwise clone the fork.
     -   `cd carbon-lang` to go into the cloned fork's directory.
-    -   `git submodule update --init` to sync submodules if you'll be building c++ code or working on the compiler.
+    -   `git submodule update --init --depth=1` to sync submodules if you'll be building c++ code or working on the compiler.
     -   `git config core.fsmonitor rs-git-fsmonitor` to set up [rs-git-fsmonitor](#rs-git-fsmonitor-and-watchman) in the clone.
     -   `pre-commit install` to set up [pre-commit](#pre-commit) in the clone.